-The WannaCry “ransomware” cyber-attack hobbled all the local authorities right from traffic police to industry regulators as it rolled out in Asia on Monday.
-The spread of WannaCry worm appeared to be less aggressive as compared to Europe.
+The WannaCry “ransomware” cyber-attack hobbled all the local authorities, from traffic police to industry regulators, as it rolled out in Asia on Monday.
+The spread of the WannaCry worm appeared to be less aggressive as compared to Europe.

-As the attack, has disturbed many operations at car factories, hospitals, shops and schools, the Chinese authorities from transport, social security, industry watchdogs and immigration took decision to delay some of their services ranging from applications to traffic crime enforcement.
-According to officials and security firms, even though China has the world’s largest number of internet users, the spread of worm was starting to slow in the country.
+As the attack has disturbed many operations at car factories, hospitals, shops, and schools, the Chinese authorities from transport, social security, industry watchdogs, and immigration took the decision to delay some of their services, ranging from applications to traffic crime enforcement.
+According to officials and security firms, even though China has the world’s largest number of internet users, the spread of worms was starting to slow in the country.

-The Chinese Internet security company Qihoo 360 said that “The growth rate of infected institutions on Monday has slowed significantly compared to the previous two days”.
-According to Qihoo, 30,000 organizations were infected by the attack on Saturday that consisted of over 4,000 educational institutions.
+The Chinese Internet security company Qihoo 360 said, “The growth rate of infected institutions on Monday has slowed significantly compared to the previous two days.”
+According to Qihoo, 30,000 organizations were infected by the attack on Saturday, consisting of over 4,000 educational institutions.

 An official from Cybersecurity Administration China (CAC) told local media on Monday that while the ransomware was still spreading and had affected industry and government computer systems, the spread was slowing.